Max-Eee/NeoPass/README.md

 # 🚀 Launching **Free** NeoPass Extentsion

 Welcome to **NeoPass**!
 This Chrome extension is designed specifically for students taking tests on the **Iamneo portal** and other exam portals that limits your abilities.
-With powerful features to enhance your exam experience, you can now focus on your studies without worrying about browser distractions.
+With powerful features to enhance your exam experience, you can now focus on your studies which you want to study without worrying about exam distractions.

 ## ❤️ Special Thanks